thegworld/gtx-browser/styleguide/c++/c++-features.md

   function signatures in potentially surprising ways.
 For example, a callable with the signature `int()` will bind to `absl::FunctionRef<void()>`: the return value from the callable will be silently discarded.
-- In Chromium, use `base::FunctionRef` instead.
+- In GTx Browser, use `base::FunctionRef` instead.
 - Unlike `base::OnceCallback` and `base::RepeatingCallback`, `base::FunctionRef`
   supports capturing lambdas.
 - Useful when passing an invocable object to a function that synchronously calls